RupeshKumar4511/Full_Stack_Development/README.md

 3. Initialization: It's invoked as const [state, dispatch] = useReducer(reducer, initialState).

+Here overall "useReducer()" returns new state and dispatch function.

 4. Dispatch: Actions are dispatched using the dispatch function, which invokes the reducer with the current state and the given action.